 If you’re new to this way of eating or if it’s time for you to recommit, I’ve compiled a cheat sheet to help you determine what is considered Whole Food Plant Based and what is not.

 Here are the foods that make up the majority of Whole Food Plant Based eating.
-Eat the most of these foods.
+Eat mostly these foods:

 - All veggies, including sea veggies